buddhasystem/pc2s/README.md

 If there is a data product satisfying the query the service returns a response in YAML format, containing the **URL of the payload**.
-The client then uses this URL to access to the payload, to be retrieved from the data delivery service.
+The client then can use this URL to access to the payload, to be retrieved from the data delivery service.

 At the moment the clients interfacing the two services described above are